Last Updated on 2 January 2026 by Cycloscope

 Lombok on a Bike

-It’s a Mulsim majority island with the Sasak as the main ethnic group, another unique cultural pearl of Indonesia, Balinese Hinduism is also present.
+It’s a Mulsim majority island with the Sasak as the main ethnic group.
+Another unique cultural pearl of Indonesia, Balinese Hinduism, is also present.
 The name Lombok means chilly in Sasak… be warned.

-There’s a main ring road going around the island which is nice in the North and the East but a bit busy in the more populated West, where the capital Mataram lies.
-Mataram itself is a good spot to extend your Indonesian visa and a lively city where we had good times, check for Couchsurfing hosts.
+There’s a main ring road going around the island, which is nice in the North and the East but a bit busy in the more populated West, where the capital Mataram lies.

 The nearby Gili islands and the town of Senggigi have a backpacker vibe (which often means they are also kind of a tourist trap), but that coastal road is scenic and easy to ride.